kaodell/smoke_HIA/smoke-specific_HIA_scripts_readme.txt

 Authors: Katelyn O’Dell, Kelsey Bilsback, Bonne Ford, Sheena E. Martenies, Sheryl Magzamen, Emily V. Fischer, and Jeffrey R. Pierce

+Conda environments used to run these scripts for the analysis presented in the paper are available in this repository: python2_smokeHIA_env.txt (environment used for codes run in python2) python3_smokeHIA_env.txt (environment used for codes run in python3)

 In order to perform the analysis presented in the paper, these codes are run in the following order: